Water and Atmospheric Moisture

 + 100 calories: to take 1 g of liquid water at 0°C to 100°C

-In reality, in nature, liquid water is not already at 100°C (just jump into the Pacific Ocean and see!).
-Thus, every 1 g of water evaporated from a stream, lake, leaf, etc. requires the absorption of more than 540 calories of energy.
-On average, approximately 585 calories of energy is required to evaporate 1 g of water from the real natural environment.
+In reality, in nature, liquid water is rarely already at 100°C (just jump into the Pacific or Atlantic Ocean and see).
+Thus, every 1 g of water evaporated from a stream, lake, soil, or leaf, etc. requires the absorption of more than 540 calories of energy for it to become water vapour.
+On average, approximately 585 calories of energy is required to evaporate 1 g of water from the real natural environment 9 (like a lake).

-In return, 585 calories is then released, in the atmosphere, when the water vapour condenses as a water droplet in a cloud.
-This is a lot of energy!
-This is why summer thunderstorms in the Prairies and hurricanes – where condensation is occurring rapidly and in large amounts – are very powerful storms!
+The same is true in reverse.
+When water vapour condenses, it rarely condenses at 100 degrees C. It condenses as water droplets in clouds, raindrops, fog, and dew.
+When this water vapour condenses as a water droplet in a cloud, a lot of energy is released.
+Typically closer to 585 calories is released.
+This is why summer thunderstorms and hurricanes – where condensation is occurring rapidly and in large amounts – are very powerful storms.
 Tremendous amounts of latent energy can be released within very short periods of time when water is being condensed quickly.

 (You don’t need to remember all the numbers, but do know the principles)